satellite-image-deep-learning/techniques/README.md

 * [godal](https://github.com/airbusgeo/godal) -> golang wrapper for GDAL
 * [Write rasterio to xarray](https://github.com/robintw/XArrayAndRasterio/blob/master/rasterio_to_xarray.py)

+## Python general utilities
+* [PyShp](https://github.com/GeospatialPython/pyshp) -> The Python Shapefile Library (PyShp) reads and writes ESRI Shapefiles in pure Python
+* [s2p](https://github.com/cmla/s2p) -> a Python library and command line tool that implements a stereo pipeline which produces elevation models from images taken by high resolution optical satellites such as Pléiades, WorldView, QuickBird, Spot or Ikonos
+* [EarthPy](https://github.com/earthlab/earthpy) -> A set of helper functions to make working with spatial data in open source tools easier. read[Exploratory Data Analysis (EDA) on Satellite Imagery Using EarthPy](https://towardsdatascience.com/exploratory-data-analysis-eda-on-satellite-imagery-using-earthpy-c0e186fe4293)
+* [pygeometa](https://geopython.github.io/pygeometa/) -> provides a lightweight and Pythonic approach for users to easily create geospatial metadata in standards-based formats using simple configuration files
+* [pesto](https://airbusdefenceandspace.github.io/pesto/) -> PESTO is designed to ease the process of packaging a Python algorithm as a processing web service into a docker image.
+It contains shell tools to generate all the boiler plate to build an OpenAPI processing web service compliant with the Geoprocessing-API.
+By [Airbus Defence And Space](https://github.com/AirbusDefenceAndSpace)
+* [GEOS](https://geos.readthedocs.io/en/latest/index.html) -> Google Earth Overlay Server (GEOS) is a python-based server for creating Google Earth overlays of tiled maps.
+Your can also display maps in the web browser, measure distances and print maps as high-quality PDF’s.
+* [GeoDjango](https://docs.djangoproject.com/en/3.1/ref/contrib/gis/) intends to be a world-class geographic Web framework.
+Its goal is to make it as easy as possible to build GIS Web applications and harness the power of spatially enabled data.
+[Some features of GDAL are supported.](https://docs.djangoproject.com/en/3.1/ref/contrib/gis/gdal/)
+* [rasterstats](https://pythonhosted.org/rasterstats/) -> summarize geospatial raster datasets based on vector geometries
+* [turfpy](https://turfpy.readthedocs.io/en/latest/index.html) -> a Python library for performing geospatial data analysis which reimplements turf.js

 ## Python low level numerical & data formats
 * [xarray](http://xarray.pydata.org/en/stable/) -> N-D labeled arrays and datasets.
 Read [Handling multi-temporal satellite images with Xarray](https://medium.com/@bonnefond.virginie/handling-multi-temporal-satellite-images-with-xarray-30d142d3391).
 Checkout [xarray_leaflet](https://github.com/davidbrochart/xarray_leaflet) for tiled map plotting
 * [xarray-spatial](https://github.com/makepath/xarray-spatial) -> Fast, Accurate Python library for Raster Operations.
 Implements algorithms using Numba and Dask, free of GDAL